How to Use Instagram Geotags & Hashtags to Grow Your Following

 Each time you’re ready to post an image, simply open the note, copy, and paste the hashtags into the caption or comment.

-7. Track your hashtags
+7. Keep track of your Instagram hashtags

 Of course, you’ll want to continue using hashtags that receive high levels of engagement.
 If you find that the tags you’re using are not getting interactions, consider changing them up to experiment with other options.

 One way to track your hashtags is with HootSuite, a free social media management platform.

 HootSuite allows you to track your hashtags by following these steps:

 - Sign up for HootSuite account and sign into your account.

 - Click “+ Add Social Network,” below the “Compose message…” option.